redis/redis-doc/docs/data-types/probabilistic/hyperloglogs.md

 to remember the elements you have already seen in the past in order to avoid counting them multiple times.
 However, a set of algorithms exist that trade memory for precision: they return an estimated measure with a standard error, which, in the case of the Redis implementation for HyperLogLog, is less than 1%.
-The magic of this algorithm is that you no longer need to use an amount of memory proportional to the number of items counted, and instead can use a constant amount of memory!
-12k bytes in the worst case, or a lot less if your HyperLogLog (We'll just call them HLL from now) has seen very few elements.
+The magic of this algorithm is that you no longer need to use an amount of memory proportional to the number of items counted, and instead can use a constant amount of memory; 12k bytes in the worst case, or a lot less if your HyperLogLog (We'll just call them HLL from now) has seen very few elements.

 HLLs in Redis, while technically a different data structure, are encoded